Vinfast's Bold European Strategy Sparks European EV Adoption

-(MENAFN- media OutReach Newswire) HANOI, VIETNAM - Media OutReach Newswire - 31 May 2024 - A crucial aspect of inspiring confidence in a new brand and in a still-emerging form of propulsion is letting customers know that they are not embarking on the journey alone.
+data-text="VinFast's bold European strategy sparks European EV adoption" data-link=" bold European strategy sparks European EV adoption" class="whatsapp">Shar HANOI, VIETNAM - media OutReach Newswire - 31 May 2024 - A crucial aspect of inspiring confidence in a new brand and in a still-emerging form of propulsion is letting customers know that they are not embarking on the journey alone.
 European governments may operate initiatives that range from reducing taxation for EV drivers to providing money-off buying incentives, but offering assurance, guidance, support and peace-of-mind might just become the most important battleground for start-up EV brands seeking to convince conventional motorists to go electric.

 New Vietnamese electric vehicle (EV) manufacturer, VinFast understands human compulsion and has empathy, sustainability and truly exceptional customer service at its heart.
 It believes that a competitive advantage lies in its customer-centric philosophy, which successfully runs through every venture operated by parent company, Vingroup.
 Great pride is taken in the group's ability to continually evolve a five-star service ecosystem as a point of differentiation in the fiercely competitive markets of tourism and real estate.